 Underwater Endowment Funds

 It is the College's policy to not spend from underwater endowments funds.
 Periodically, the fair value of individual endowment funds may fall below the original gift amount "corpus".
-There was a total of \$4,927,502 of underwater funds at June 30, 2022.
-There were no endowment funds that were underwater at June 30, 2021.
+Underwater funds are summarized as follows at June 30: